 A web-based platform that authenticates users and launches Jupyter Lab applications for users on remote systems.

-You can launch JupyterLab from a terminal, it will open up in a web browser.
-The application is running on the browser.
+You can launch JupyterLab from a terminal; it will open up in a web browser.
+The application will then be running in that web browser.
 When you open a notebook, Jupyter opens a kernel which can be tied to a specific coding language.

 Jupyter consists of four main components: